Capgemini/capgemini.github.io/_posts/2017-10-02-dotnet-docker-devops.md

 comments: true
 share: true
 ---
-Since starting on my journey down the Microsoft Open Source road, one of the things I have been introduced to is Docker.
+Since starting on my journey down the Microsoft open source road, one of the things I have been introduced to is Docker.
 Increasingly, I have looked for opportunities where I can use Docker when developing my .NET applications.
 DevOps has always seemed like a good fit.

 I like the consistency Docker gives me.
 I can develop, build, test and publish my applications in a consistent environment.
 It also means transitioning my .NET Application across environments should be relatively frictionless (if I choose to deploy as a Docker container).